Kuwait City, Kuwait

 Is there a lot of diversity?
 Are people in Kuwait City accepting of differences?

 "Kuwait City, the capital of Kuwait, is a diverse city with a mix of different nationalities, cultures, and religions.
 The majority of the population are Kuwaiti nationals, but there is also a significant number of expatriates from various countries, including India, Egypt, Bangladesh, and the Philippines.
 This multicultural environment has led to a blend of traditions, cuisines, and languages in the city.
 While Kuwait is an Islamic country and follows conservative values, people in Kuwait City are generally accepting of differences.
 The city is known for its hospitality and welcoming nature towards foreigners.
 However, it is essential for expatriates and visitors to respect the local customs, traditions, and laws.
 This includes dressing modestly, avoiding public displays of affection, and being mindful of religious practices, especially during the holy month of Ramadan.
 In conclusion, Kuwait City is a diverse and multicultural city where people are generally accepting of differences.
-However, it is crucial for visitors and expatriates to respect the local customs and traditions to ensure a harmonious experience," said one expat who made the move to Kuwait City.
+However, it is crucial for visitors and expatriates to respect the local customs and traditions to ensure a harmonious experience," remarked one expat who made the move to Kuwait City.

 Get Quote